go-bayes/margot/README.md

 **MARG**inal **O**bservational **T**reatment-effects

-Causal inference demands balance among treatments to be compared.
+Causal inference demands balance among the treatments to be compared.
 In observational studies, such balance is not guaranteed.
 The goal of `margot` is to enhance the accessibility of causal inference.
 Its primary audience includes psychological scientists, though it may